falcopackages/fujin/docs/tutorial.rst

 .. caution::

-    Make sure to replace ``SERVER_IP`` with the actual IP address of your server.
+    Make sure to replace *SERVER_IP* with the actual IP address of your server.

 Create User
 -----------

-Currently, we have the user set to **root** in our ``fujin.toml`` file and ``fujin`` might work with the root user, but I've noticed some issues with it, so I highly recommend creating a custom user.
+Currently, we have the user set to **root** in our **fujin.toml** file and ``fujin`` might work with the root user, but I've noticed some issues with it, so I highly recommend creating a custom user.
 For that, you'll need the root user with SSH access set up on the server.
 Then you'll run the command ``fujin server create-user`` with the username you want to use.
-You can, for example, use **fujin** as the username.
+You can, for example, use *fujin* as the username.
-For example:

 .. code-block:: shell
+    :caption: create-user example

     fujin server create-user fujin

 This will create a new **fujin** user on your server, add it to the ``sudo`` group with the option to run all commands without having to type a password, and will copy the authorized key from the **root** to your new user so that the SSH setup you made for the root user still works with this new one.
-Now update the ``fujin.toml`` file with the new user:
+Now update the **fujin.toml** file with the new user:

 .. code-block:: toml
+    :caption: fujin.toml

     [host]
     domain_name = "SERVER_IP.sslip.io"